Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Results and Discussions

 \begin{itemize} \item MCVD $\rightarrow 1$ when $m_{\gamma} \geq 2$ \item MCVD $\rightarrow -1$ when $m_{\gamma} \leq -2$ \item MCVD varies between $-1$ and $1$ for $-1 \leq m_{\gamma} \leq 1$ \end{itemize}

-The asymtotic MCVD convergence to $\pm 1$ for $|m_{\gamma}| \geq 2$ is a common feature.
-This behavior reveals a fundamental chiral asymmetry in the photoionization dynamics of Rydberg atoms with vortex photons: At fixed TAM modulus, for Rydberg states with positive magnetic quantum number (${m_l} > 0$), the ionization cross section is significantly enhanced when interacting with vortex photons carrying positive TAM quantum number ($m_\gamma \geq +2$) compared to those with negative ones ($m_\gamma \leq -2$).
+{The asymptotic convergence of MCVD to $\pm 1$ is a characteristic feature for $|m_{\gamma}| \geq 2$.
+As demonstrated in Figs.~\ref{fig:mcd_nl} and \ref{fig:mcd_cra} for small $|m_{\gamma}|$ values (e.g., 2 and 3), and confirmed in Fig.~\ref{fig:bigfigure} for larger values, this behavior is consistently maintained across all integer values of $|m_{\gamma}| \geq 2$.
+Theoretical analysis has been given after Figs.~\ref{fig:mcd_nl} and \ref{fig:mcd_cra}.} This behavior reveals a fundamental chiral asymmetry in the photoionization dynamics of Rydberg atoms with vortex photons: At fixed TAM modulus, for Rydberg states with positive magnetic quantum number (${m_l} > 0$), the ionization cross section is significantly enhanced when interacting with vortex photons carrying positive TAM quantum number ($m_\gamma \geq +2$) compared to those with negative ones ($m_\gamma \leq -2$).
 The parity-conserving interaction rules governing this process show a complementary preference for negative-$m$ states to couple more strongly with negative-$m_\gamma$ photons.